On the eve of the new millennium, a wholesale directory was born. And that wholesale directory was Worldwide Brands.

 If you find the price a little steep or you've decided that Worldwide Brands is not for you, there are definitely other options out there.
 Some say that you can find wholesalers and dropshippers with simple Google searches, and perhaps if you're very search-savvy then you can find the gems between the scams, but it's definitely not the safest option.

 If you want to find suppliers safely but are looking for a cheaper option, then most other directories you'll find online will be cheaper than Worldwide Brands.
+You can check out SaleHoo and our reviews and determine if it is worth your investment.
 It's just about finding the best quality for the best value.

 I'd do a Google search for "wholesale directories" and take a look at all the options available before settling on one or another.
 Look at what others are saying about each option, and decide for yourself where the best value lies.